Linear Subspaces

 HomotopyContinuation.extrinsic — Functionextrinsic(A::LinearSubspace)Obtain the extrinsic description of A, see also ExtrinsicDescription.

 HomotopyContinuation.rand_subspace — Functionrand_subspace(n::Integer; dim | codim, affine = true, real = false)Generate a random LinearSubspace with given dimension dim or codimension codim (one of them has to be provided) in ambient space of dimension n.
 If real is true, then the extrinsic description is real.
 If affine then an affine linear subspace is generated.
-The subspace is generated by drawing each entry of the extrinsic description indepdently from a normal distribuation using randn.
+The subspace is generated by drawing the matrix A the extrinsic description independently from a normal distribuation using randn.
+The offset is drawn from the normal distribution scaled by sqrt(n), where n is the number of columns of A.

 rand_subspace(x::AbstractVector; dim | codim, affine = true)Generate a random LinearSubspace with given dimension dim or codimension codim (one of them has to be provided) in ambient space of dimension length(x) going through the given point x.